Skip to main content

 January 9th, 2024

-Looking for ways to do even more research on a customer?
+Looking for ways to research a customer?

 One of the quickest ways to learn more about an organization is to have them sell to you, which is exactly what I do on highly strategic accounts.
 Before I start networking and navigating and doing my research online, I like to do an inbound lead request where I’m presenting myself as someone with curiosities about their company, so that a sales rep will contact me.